 These include the Torre Rognosa, which rises from the Old Palace of the Podestà with its fifty-two meters in height.
 The structure, erected around 1200, owes its name to its use as a prison.
 The Torre Rognosa was for a long time the highest tower in the town because the Podestà, in order to limit competition among noble families, imposed in 1255 that its height should not be exceeded10.
 Although with difficulty, the ban was enforced for the two towers of the Salvucci family, dated in those years, and for those of the Ardinghelli family in Piazza della Cisterna.
 The prohibition was also being strictly observed by ordering the demolition of the meters exceeding the legal threshold.

 In any case, by around 1300 the issue was probably no longer so relevant.
 The Podestà himself had the fifty-four-meter Torre Grossa erected.
 The building stands today next to Palazzo Nuovo, formerly Palazzo del Popolo, in Piazza Duomo.
-A barrel-vaulted corridor with hanging arches supporting a summit parapet characterized at the base Torre Grossa.
+Torre Grossa is characterized at its base by a corridor with a barrel vault and hanging arches that support a parapet at the top.

 The other towers of San Gimignano